Some links in this post may be affiliate links

 Anthurium luxurians is native to the tropical regions of South America in Columbia where it is found growing along the streams.

-The Anthurium luxurians grows to a height of 1-2 feet but the leaves are large and have a spread of about 2 feet.
-On account of its compact size and affinity for highly warm and humid conditions, Anthurium luxurians is one of the best plants for the bathroom.
+The Anthurium luxurians grows to a height of 1-2 feet.
+The leaves are large and have a spread of about 2 feet.
+On account of its compact size and affinity for highly warm and humid conditions, Anthurium luxurians is among the best plants for a bathroom, kitchen, laundry area and other moist areas in the home.

 Anthurium luxurians like other Anthuriums is thought to be toxic to both humans and pets.
 It contain oxalate crystals which can cause digestive distress, breathing problems and skin irritation.
+Keep it away from children, cats, dogs and other pets to avoid any mishaps.
 Always wear gloves when handling this plant and wash your hands thereafter.

 Are you looking to add the magnificent Anthurium luxurians to your collection?
 You may obtain them online from Etsy (Link to Etsy).

-Anthurium luxurians prospers in bright indirect light (dappled light), average warmth of 16-270C, high humidity of 60-70% and consistently moist, rich, well-drained, aroids potting soil coupled with monthly feeding during the growing season.
+To care for Anthurium luxurians indoors, give it bright indirect light (dappled light), average warmth of 16-270C, high humidity of 60-70% and consistently moist, rich, well-drained soil coupled with monthly feeding during the growing season.

-Reduce watering in the cold season as growth is reduce to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Reduce watering in fall and winter as growth is reduced at this time to maintain the soil slightly moist.
+Do not allow the soilball to dry out completely to prevent wilting and drooping leaves.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and loss of the plant.
+Ensure that the pot has a drainage hole and the soil is well-draining to avoid getting soggy soil which can lead to root-rot and death of the plant.

-Anthurium luxurians grows best in bright indirect light away from direct sunshine as it can scorch the leaves.
-A curtain-filtered sunny window is perfect.
+Anthurium luxurians thrives in bright indirect light; a curtain-filtered sunny window is ideal for this plant.
+Keep it away from direct sunshine as it can scorch the leaves.

-Anthurium luxurians requires an average warmth of 16-270C to thrive.
-Keep it away from cold drafts to avoid sudden changes in temperature.
+Anthurium luxurians flourishes in an average warmth of 16-270C.
+Keep it away from drafts to avoid sudden changes in temperature which can lead to reduced growth.

-Anthurium luxurians thrives in high humidity of 60-70%.
-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Anthurium luxurians prefers a high humidity of 60-70%.
+To increase humidity, set the pot on a wet pebble tray or use a humidifier.
 You may also grow the plant in a well-lit bathroom, kitchen or laundry area where the conditions are consistently moist.
-Check out these techniques on how to raise humidity for houseplants.
+Maintain good air flow to prevent fungal diseases.

-The best potting mix for Anthurium luxurians should be rich in organic matter and free-draining to ensure that it does not get soggy while providing the required nutrients.
-Most potting mixes designed for aroids are ideal.
+The best soil mix for Anthurium luxurians is a rich, free-draining soil that does not get waterlogged while providing the required nutrients.
+Most potting mixes designed for aroids are ideal for this plant.

-Feed Anthurium luxurians every 3-4 weeks during the growing period with a balanced, liquid fertilizer.
-Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed your Anthurium luxurians with a balanced, liquid fertilizer every 3-4 weeks in spring and summer.
+Withhold feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

 Occasionally flush out accumulated salts from the soil by running a stream of water through the soil until the water comes out through the drainage hole.
 Allow it to run for a few minutes and repeat the process several times.

-Repot Anthurium luxurians every 2 years at the beginning of the growing season.
-Use a pot one-size larger and free-draining soil that is rich in organic matter.
+Repot Anthurium luxurians every 2 years at the beginning of the growing season (spring to early summer).
+Use a pot one-size larger and well-draining soil that is rich in organic matter.

-Make sure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and death of the plant.
+Use a pot that has a drainage hole to avoid getting soggy soil as it can lead to root-rot and death of the plant.
 Check out these ceramic planters with drainage hole and saucer on Amazon.

 Pruning Anthurium luxurians is easy.
 Remove yellow and dead leaves to maintain the plant neat and tidy and also discourage pest and disease infestations.